argonne-lcf/user-guides/docs/data-management/acdc/eagle-data-sharing.md

 There are multiple ways to Navigate to the Collections tab in "Endpoints":
 1. [Click the link to get started](https://app.globus.org/file-manager/collections/05d2c76a-e867-4f67-aa57-76edeb0beda0/shares).
 It will take you to the Collections tab for Eagle. **OR**
 2. Click on 'Endpoints' located in the left panel of the [Globus web app](https://app.globus.org/endpoints).
-Type "alcf#dtn_eagle" (for Eagle) or "alcf#dtn_grand" (for Grand) in the search box located at the top of the page and click the magnifying glass to search.
-Click on the Managed Public Endpoint "alcf#dtn_eagle" or "alcf#dtn_grand" from the search results.
+Type "alcf#dtn_eagle" (for Eagle) or "alcf#dtn_eagle" (for Eagle) in the search box located at the top of the page and click the magnifying glass to search.
+Click on the Managed Public Endpoint "alcf#dtn_eagle" or "alcf#dtn_eagle" from the search results.
 Click on the  Collections tab. **OR**
 3. Click on 'File Manager' located in the left panel of the Globus web app.
-Search for 'alcf#dtn_Eagle' (or "alcf#dtn_grand") and select it in the Collection field.
+Search for 'alcf#dtn_Eagle' (or "alcf#dtn_eagle") and select it in the Collection field.
 Select your project directory or a sub directory that you would like to share with collaborators as a Globus guest collection.
 Click on 'Share' on the right side of the panel, which will take you to the Collections tab.

 **Note:** <!--- Shared endpoints always remain active.---> When you select an endpoint to transfer data to/from, you may be asked to authenticate  with  that endpoint.
 Follow the instructions on screen to activate the endpoint and to authenticate.
 You may also have to provide Authentication/Consent for the Globus web app to manage collections on this endpoint